I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 But look, strip all this away, and the fact remains that there has been a massive reduction in criminal behavior off field by NFL players from last year to this.

-And everybody's only how did it happen?
+And everybody's saying, how did it happen?

-Because there might be things to learn here that could be implemented society wise or wide societal wide.
+Because there might be things to learn here that could be implemented society-wise, or wide, societal-wide.

-And therefore it should be studied.
+And therefore, it should be studied.

 And it's being attributed to a much harsher set of penalties and punishments for violating the personal conduct policy.